Changes the type of an expression.

 Casting can induce boxing, which is a conversion that results in an

-object (whose type is one of the wrapper types Byte
+object (whose type is one of the wrapper types Byte, Short,

 package) that represents the primitive value being cast.
 Wrapper types